 Focus on reducing debt to levels that are comfortable to manage or, ideally, pay off all debt before investing.

-Find out more: Dealing with debt – the Which? guide
+Find out more: 44 tips to pay off your debt– the Which? guide

 Other insurance, such as critical illness cover, could also be an option if you have a mortgage or dependents, although this can be expensive.